Have you ever wondered what is a healthy relationship? What are the signs of a healthy relationship? And how to have a healthy relationship?

 2. The capability of unlimited self-space

-What makes a relationship work is when you are not limited to your partner and are allowed to move through the course of your life freely.
+What makes a relationship work is when you are not limited to your partner for all your needs and are allowed to move through the course of your life freely.

-A research suggested that creating personal space in marriage has a positive effect on marital quality.
+A research suggested that creating a little bit of personal space in marriage has a positive effect on marital quality.

 When you need to have your “me time” or meet with your friends for fun, then your partner must not be a stumbling block.
-It must allow you to pursue your dreams without feeling choked or inadequate freedom.
+They must let you pursue your dreams without feeling choked.